simonbesnard1/gedidb/doc/user/fundamentals.processor.rst

 Data Processing
 ###############

-The :py:class:`gedidb.GEDIProcessor` class in gediDB manages the entire workflow of downloading, processing, and storing GEDI data in either a local or s3-based [tile]DB.
+The :py:class:`gedidb.GEDIProcessor` class in gediDB manages the entire workflow of downloading, processing, and storing GEDI data in either a local or s3-based tileDB.
 This section outlines the key functions of :py:class:`gedidb.GEDIProcessor`, example usage, core functions, and customization options for efficient GEDI data handling.

 Overview of GEDIProcessor workflow
 ----------------------------------